 Israel Shamir and Paul Bennett: Assange Beseiged The plot thickens as our favorite hero of the Matrix; our own “Captain Neo” Julian Assange, faces danger yet again.
 When we last parted company with the legendary founder of WikiLeaks, he was breathing a sigh of relief after dodging spurious double-rape charges.
 The complaints were dropped, and our hero was free to roam the globe once again.
 But soap opera plots are repetitive; the story was quickly recycled and now our brave captain is again under threat of being castrated on Stockholm’s Stora Torget, or whatever the latest craven penalty is for molesting sacred Nordic virgins in a land where Vikings once ruled.
 In other words, the farcical rape charges have once again been leveled against the Pentagon’s Public Enemy Number One.
-Julian Assange now stands accused of: (1) not calling a young woman the day after he had enjoyed a night with her, (2) asking her to pay for his bus ticket, (3) having unsafe sex, and (4) participating in two brief affairs in the course of one week.
+The Swedes have a practical reason behind their deceptively slapstick police-work.
+The bullet can always come later, once the victim has been successfully isolated by the smear campaign.
+For a smear that really sticks, you need to get it from an ex-apostle.